brymck/print-alias/README.md

 zplug "brymck/print-alias"
 ```

-Alternatively, you can use [Antigen](https://github.com/zsh-users/antigen):
+You can also use [Antigen](https://github.com/zsh-users/antigen):

 ```zsh
 antigen bundle brymck/print-alias
 ```

-If you want to `source` it manually, you can also clone this repo and use:
+And lastly, if you want to `source` it manually, you can also clone this repo and use:

 ```bash
 source path/to/print-alias.plugin.zsh